How to Choose the Best Skillet for You

-A skillet is a catch-all term for a flat-bottomed, shallow pan with flared sides (if it has straight sides, it’s called a “saute pan”).
+A skillet is a catch-all term for a flat-bottomed, shallow pan with flared sides.
+(If it has straight sides, it’s called a saute pan.)
 It’s commonly used for pan-searing, pan-roasting and pan-frying over moderate to high heat.
-That means that whichever you choose should be sturdy enough to stand up to high heat and thick enough to conduct heat evenly.
+That means that whichever skillet you choose it should be sturdy enough to stand up to high heat and thick enough to conduct heat evenly.
 Beyond that, the choices are many.
-But here’s how to sort through your options to pick the perfect pan—after all you want the right tools for these skillet dinners.
+But here’s how to sort through your options to pick the best skillet for you.

 The thickness of the metal used in the skillet’s construction impacts how sturdy it is and how well it conducts heat.
 The thicker the skillet, the sturdier it will be and the better it will conduct heat.
 When the thickness is measured in gauge, look for lower numbers.
-When tthe hickness is measured in mils, look for higher numbers.
+When the thickness is measured in mils, look for higher numbers.

-A non-stick coating makes a skillet a cinch to clean, reduces the need for cooking with oils and other fats and is virtually unparalleled for whipping up any kind of eggs.
-But a non-stick coating can’t withstand heat above 500 degrees Fahrenheit, scratches easily and requires replacement over time due to scratching and wearing away of the non-stick finish.
+A nonstick coating makes a skillet a cinch to clean, reduces the need for cooking with oils and other fats and is virtually unparalleled for whipping up any kind of eggs.
+But a nonstick coating can’t withstand heat above 500 degrees Fahrenheit, can scratch easily and requires replacement over time due to wearing away of the nonstick finish.

-Skillets without the non-stick coating are perfect for searing meats, browning vegetables, and for deglazing (which comes in handy when you’re trying to make the perfect gravy).
-They’re also less expensive than non-stick skillets.
-That said, they are more difficult to clean than non-stick, require fats to reduce sticking and will sometimes cause your food to stick.
+Skillets without the nonstick coating, like stainless steel, copper and cast-iron, are perfect for searing meats, browning vegetables and for deglazing.
+That said, they are more difficult to clean than nonstick, require fats to reduce sticking and will sometimes cause your food to stick.